 It doesn’t sound half bad at first, but there was a problem.

 What an insult King Ahab had been to Naboth.
 Vineyards take years to cultivate.
 It can take over four years to see the first grape.
 Nevertheless, after you wait and prune back, you have a vineyard that lasts from generation to generation.
 Not so with a vegetable garden of herbs.
-This comes and goes.
-This dies.
+This type of garden comes and goes.
+It dies.

 Ishmael was not the promise.
 But she wanted to fix things.

 This man, Ahab, who had it all and even better, the whole Kingdom, was coveting a humble man named Naboth’s vineyard.
 Why?
-Couldn’t he plant a garden on his own land?
+Couldn’t he plant a garden on his land?
 I mean, he was king.
 Most people who are spoiled and told no, throw fits.
 He wants it NOW and he cannot have it.
-James chapter 4 talks about this, it says, “What causes fights and quarrels among you?
-Don’t they come from your desires that battle within you?
-You desire but do not have, so you kill.
-You covet but you cannot get what you want, so you quarrel and fight.”
-4:1-2.

 In a prior chapter, Elijah confronts Ahab and the people and says, “Just who is God?”
 How long will you hesitate between two opinions?
 If the Lord is God, follow him; but if Baal, follow him.”
 1 Kings 18:20 NASB.